It takes a few dollars and 8 minutes to create a deepfake. And that's only the start

 AI imagines what would happen if Biden declares and activates the Selective Service Act and begins drafting 20 years old to war pic.twitter.com/896Htrtteu— The Post Millennial (@TPostMillennial) February 27, 2023

-Many people went on to share the video without any a disclaimer that it's not real.
+Many people went on to share the video without any disclaimer that it's not real.

 This week, AI-generated fake images depicting what it might look like if former President Trump were arrested were viewed by millions of Twitter users, amid speculation that a New York grand jury may soon indict the former president.
 A likely faked photo of Chinese leader Xi Jinping meeting with Russian President Vladimir Putin was also widely shared online.